 - V Up to \$1500 pa

 - T 1 year with the possibility of renewal

 - C Available to students enrolled in any year of a full-time course.
-Candidates must be the children of Alumni of the University of NSW and may be either permanent residents of Australia or international students.
+Candidates must be the children or grandchildren of Alumni of the University of New South Wales and may be either permanent residents of Australia or international students.
+Applications close 13 January.